-If you want to switch between directories in the Windows command line you need to type in the path directly most of the time especially if the files are located on different partitions.
+If you want to switch between directories on the Windows command line you need to type in the path directly most of the time especially if the files are located on different partitions.
 The tab feature is great for completing a file or directory name but there is no option to switch directories fast.

-Wherever Change Directory (WCD via Download Squad) is the name of a Windows script that is offering a way to change directories in the Windows command line blazingly fast.
-It indexes the directory structure of the computer system at first start of the application which takes a few seconds.
-After that it is possible to change directories with the command wcd directory, for example wcd desktop.
-The default search is to look for every directory name that begins with the search term that the user entered.
-Wildcards can be used to change that behavior.
+Wherever Change Directory is the name of a Windows script that is offering a way to change directories in the Windows command line blazing fast.
+It indexes the directory structure of the computer system at first start of the application which takes some time to complete as it needs to scan all folders and index them.

 WCD will display all directories with desktop in their name giving the user the option to pick one to change to.
 If only one directory with the name was found on the system WCD will immediately make the directory change.